 Preparation is vital before any elective or cosmetic surgery.
 Preparing well for the operation will also help you during recovery.
 The surgeon will give specific pre and postoperative advice which patients should follow.
 Below, there is some general advice that may be useful to consider when doing any liposuction preparation:

 On the day patients are sent back home after surgery, they will not be able to drive.
 Patients must, therefore, organise for someone to take them home after the operation.
 Furthermore, the surgeon may advise that patients will not be able to drive for a period of five days to two weeks after the procedure.

 Although you should take time to rest after your procedure, you should not stay in bed all day.
 You should try your best to take light, short walks around the house.
 This is so that you reduce the risk of developing any blood clots in your legs.

 When patients get home, they certainly do not want to worry about doing all the household chores.
 It is therefore handy to do things like cleaning the house, doing the laundry and taking the bins out before having the operation.
 This means patients come back home ready to put their feet up and recover.
 Finally, as patients do not want to strain themselves by reaching up to grab cupboard items, patients might want to put all mugs, crockery and dry food on a kitchen counter, so they are easy to access.

 Shopping & food

-Patients may want to pre-cook some meals and leave them in the freezer so that they are ready for them when you get home.
-The surgeon may also instruct patients not do any heavy lifting for a few weeks after having liposuction surgery.
+Patients may want to pre-cook some meals and leave them in the freezer so that they are ready for them when they get home.
+The surgeon may also instruct patients to not do any heavy lifting for a few weeks after having liposuction surgery.
 If this is the case, patients may want to do a big food shop before having the operation.